List of Sesame Street recurring segments: Dinner Theatre

 Dinner Theatre is a food-themed successor to Monsterpiece Theater, introduced in 2006.
 The segment remained on the show up until the 2010s.
 The series parodies plays and films to stress the importance of mealtime and healthy eating habits.

 Murray Has a Little Lamb

-Introduced during Season 39, this segment feagures Murray and his lamb friend Ovejita visiting different kinds of schools to learn what they do at the school and speak with teachers and students.
+Introduced during Season 39, this segment features Murray and his lamb friend Ovejita visiting different kinds of schools to learn what they do at the school and speak with teachers and students.
 A song will play before the segment, allowing Murray to wait for his lamb.
 The lamb will give clues in Spanish; examples include soccer, music, baseball and gymnastics.
 The title is a play on words of the Mother Goose nursery rhyme Mary Had a Little Lamb.

 Monsters in Day Care

 Monsters in Day Care was a recurring segment premiering in 1998.
 Herry Monster visits a real child or group of children at a daycare center.
-He engages in conversation with the them before heading back to monster daycare to inform the monsters what he learned.
+He engages in conversation with them before heading back to monster daycare to inform the monsters what he learned.